Johnson–Jeffries riots: The fight

 The fight occurred on July 4, 1910 in Reno, Nevada.
 Over 22,000 spectators watched the fight at the arena and tens of thousands packed in congregation halls across the nation to receive live telegraphs reporting on the fight.
 Johnson quickly began to dominate the fight and eventually defeated Jeffries with a knockout in the 15th round.

 The riots

 The fight came during a period of heightened racism in the United States.
-Lynchings of African-Americans were common in 1910, with 67 lynchings of African-Americans occurring that year.
+In 1910, 67 lynchings of African-Americans occurred.
 Many white people were dismayed by the result of the fight and were angered by African-Americans celebrating Johnson's victory and began attacking them.
-Within 2 days, 10 people had been killed in six different states.
+Within two days, 10 Black people had been killed in six different states.